 Master's Degree Programs in Forensic Accounting or Forensic Auditing

-Courses in a master's degree program in forensic auditing cover both the foundations of accounting as well as the foundations of criminal justice.
-Students must learn how to apply their knowledge accounting systems to legal cases.
+Courses in a master's degree program in forensic auditing cover both the foundations of accounting and criminal justice.
+Students must learn how to apply their knowledge of accounting systems to legal cases.
 Some courses that provide relevant information in these areas include:

 - Advanced accounting

 Popular Career Options